Martin-Bruel/nestjs-langchain/README.md

 ## License

-This project is released under the under terms of the MIT License.
+This project is released under the  terms of the MIT License.